How do you backup your Mac locally and online so you never risk losing your important files and photos? Here are your options!

 Cloning using SuperDuper, Carbon Copy Cloner or another tool further reduces the risk.
 Periodically — and let your workflow be your guide here when it comes time to decide what the period should be — you can use a cloning app to create a perfect replica of your hard drive, which you should then put away in a safe place until the next time you haul it out.

-One last thing — if you're rotating your clone drives and it's safe for you to keep one of your drives away from where your equipment is (in another place entirely), it's not a bad idea.
-Perhaps your desk at the office, or a relative's house is a good place to store a clone drive.
+One last thing — it's not a bad idea to rotate your clone drives and keep one of your drives away from where your equipment is (in another place entirely), like your desk at the office, or a relative's house.
 Rotating a clone offsite makes sure you'll be able to recover from a disaster.

 Cloud storage — Your final line of backup

-Time Machine and cloning with rotation sounds like a pretty solid backup strategy, and for a lot of people it's more than enough.
+Time Machine and cloning with rotation is a pretty solid backup strategy, and for a lot of people it's more than enough.
 If time or budget has already limited you, you're welcome to stop here.

 If you travel, cloud-based backup can come in handy.
 If you need to restore files while you're away from your Time Capsule or away from your clone drive, you're out of luck.
 Using a cloud-based backup service, you can restore as long as you have a network connection.